This R package identifies the saturation point of multinomial responses from a survey using standard errors of sample proportions.

 Learn more

 To get started, first read the Getting started with satpt vignette.
-Then, read more about how satpt may handle Select All Apply question in the Impelementing with select all apply questions vignette.
+Then, read more about how satpt may handle Select All Apply questions in the Impelementing with select all apply questions vignette.